zombodb/zombodb/README.md

 ZomboDB is a Postgres extension that enables efficient full-text searching via the use of indexes
 backed by Elasticsearch.
 In order to achieve this, ZomboDB implements Postgres' [Access Method API](http://www.postgresql.org/docs/9.5/static/indexam.html).

-In practical terms, a ZomboDB index is no different than a standard btree index.
+In practical terms, a ZomboDB index appears to Postgres as no different than a standard btree index.
 As such, standard SQL commands are fully supported, including `SELECT`, `BEGIN`, `COMMIT`, `ABORT`, `INSERT`, `UPDATE`, `DELETE`, `COPY`, and `VACUUM`.

 Because ZomboDB implements Postgres' Access Method API, ZomboDB indexes are MVCC-safe, even as concurrent sessions mutate underlying tables.
-Following Postgres' MVCC rules means that every transaction sees, at all times, a view of the backing Elasticsearch index that is always consistent with its current snapshot.
+Following Postgres' MVCC rules means that every transaction sees, at all times, a view of the backing Elasticsearch index that is always consistent with the current transaction's snapshot.

-Behind the scenes, ZomboDB indexes communicate with Elasticsearch via HTTP and are automatically synchronized, in batch, when data changes.
+Behind the scenes, ZomboDB indexes communicate with Elasticsearch via HTTP and are automatically synchronized, in a high-performance manner, as data changes.

 Index management happens using standard Postgres SQL commands such as `CREATE INDEX`, `REINDEX`, and `ALTER INDEX`.
 Searching uses standard SQL `SELECT` statements with a custom operator that exposes a [full-text query language](SYNTAX.md) supporting most of Elasticsearch's query constructs.